P-VARUN/PLAGIARISM-CHECKER/README.md

 ---

-## Tips & Tricks
+## 💡Tips & Tricks

-For Wikipedia: you can type just the title (Quantum Mechanics) or paste the full URL.
+* For Wikipedia: you can type just the title (Quantum Mechanics) or paste the full URL.
-If Wikipedia gives a disambiguation error, try the exact page title or use the full URL in mode 3.
+* If Wikipedia gives a disambiguation error, try the exact page title or use the full URL in mode 3.
-The tool ignores common stop-words (a, the, and, of, etc.) to focus on meaningful content.
+* The tool ignores common stop-words (a, the, and, of, etc.) to focus on meaningful content.
-Works completely offline for local file comparisons.
+* Works completely offline for local file comparisons.

-### Limitations
+### ⚠️Limitations

 Does not detect paraphrased plagiarism perfectly (only exact/shared wording).
 Web scraping may be blocked on some sites with heavy anti-bot protection.